AFCON 2025: Stanley Nwabali shines as Nigeria claims 3rd place vs Egypt

 - Nigeria converted four out of five penalty kicks, with Lazio midfielder Fisayo Dele-Bashiru missing the first kick

-Super Eagles beat Egypt 4-2 via penalty to finish third at the 2025 Africa Cup of Nations in Morocco, January 17.
+Super Eagles beat Egypt 4-2 via penalty to finish third at the 2025 Africa Cup of Nations in Morocco on January 17.

 Super Eagles goalkeeper Stanley Nwabali was the hero of the night, saving two penalties, including one from Liverpool star Mohamed Salah, at the Mohammed V Stadium in Casablanca.